-- "The cockpit of the CX-5, regardless of trim level, is attractive, modern and functional.
-It's a mature (some might say demure) design, but at least it isn't swathed in poorly rendered fake wood or highly reflective chrome trim.
-Soft-touch surfaces are set off with the limited use of satin-finish metallic details, and the black gauges with white lettering are highly legible." -- Edmunds
+- "Regardless of the trim level, the cockpit of the Mazda CX-5 is attractive, modern and functional.
+It's a mature design, and it isn't swathed in poorly rendered fake wood or highly reflective chrome trim.
+Instead, materials are simple and high in quality, and soft-touch surfaces are set off with limited use of satin-finish metallic details." -- Edmunds

 - "Its interior design is clean and functional, though perhaps a bit anodyne for the top-end models that push the price beyond $30,000." -- Popular Mechanics (2014)

 - "The cabin features nice materials, including a soft-touch dashboard and upper door trim surfaces and convincing metal-look accents." -- Cars.com (2014)